 - Scaling innovation – For larger ML teams and System Integrators, LEIP Recipes are a mechanism to scale quickly.
 Over 50+ combinations of models and hardware targets are immediately available to train and deploy with your data.

 For organizations who need a better way to implement AI than the cloud can offer, Latent AI Recipes enable Edge AI solutions with reduced power, latency, and memory footprints while maintaining model accuracy.
-Latent AI LEIP Recipes can help you overcome the steep challenges Edge AI presents and bake in a plan for success.
+LEIP Recipes can help you overcome the steep challenges edge AI presents and bake in a plan for success.
 To learn more about how LEIP Recipes can help you gain actionable, reliable, and repeatable insights from your data, or to inquire about a specific configuration, contact us at [email protected].